-Here, SOFT provides links to studies (in blue), or abstracts of studies or the entire study, should copyright law permit it.
-Click on the highlighted portion of each entry to be taken to the relevant document, where links are available..
+Here, SOFT provides links to study abstracts or the entire study, should copyright law permit.
+Click on the highlighted portion of each entry to be taken to the relevant document, where links are available.

 Management of infants with large, unrepaired ventricular septal defects and respiratory infection requiring mechanical ventilation

 ♦ Feudtner, Chris, et al Inpatient Hospital Care of Children With Trisomy 13 and Trisomy 18 in the United States,

 ♦ Boghossian, Nansi, et al Mortality and Morbidity of VLBW Infants With Trisomy 13 or Trisomy 18.
 Pediatrics 133.2 (2014): 226–235.
 PMC.
 Web.
 15 Aug.
 2015.

 ♦ Bronsteen R, et al Second-trimester sonography and trisomy 18.
 J Ultrasound Med.
 2004 Feb;23(2):233-40.

 ♦ Cereda, Anna et al The Trisomy 18 Syndrome.
 Orphanet Journal of Rare Diseases 7 (2012): 81.
 PMC.
 Web.
 15 Aug.
 2015.